playi/WonderPyExamples/README.md

 * IoT integrations
 * Demos with the Sketch Kit accessory

+To add an example, create a Fork and Pull Request.
+Be sure to update this README with a brief description of the new example, and also update requirements.txt if there are new dependencies.

 Feature requests for the API should be sent as [new Issues in github](https://github.com/playi/WonderPy/issues).

 # Get Help